So, you’ve found your next star employee and it’s time for the salary negotiation phase to begin.

 Whatever you’re going to offer—you want to make sure you’re putting your best foot forward.

 You don’t want to offer a candidate—regardless of circumstances—$5,000 less than the candidate is currently making just to see if you can get a good deal.
-That’s really not a good way to start a new relationship.
+That’s really not a good way to hold a salary negotiation or start a new relationship.

 Instead, you need to put forward your best, most reasonable offer.